KhaDarel Hodge: Cleveland Browns

 Hodge was claimed off waivers by the Cleveland Browns on September 1, 2019.
 Hodge played in all 16 of the Browns games, catching four passes for 76 yards and led the team with 13 special teams tackles.

 Hodge was tendered by the Browns for the 2020 season, and signed the one-year tender on April 16, 2020.
-Hodge was placed on injured reserve on October 6, 2020.
-Hodge was activated from injured reserve on October 31, 2020.
-He was placed on the reserve/COVID-19 list by the team on December 26, 2020, and activated on December 31.
-He was placed back on the COVID-19 list on January 5, 2021, and activated on January 14.
+Hodge was placed on injured reserve on October 6.
+Hodge was activated from injured reserve on October 31.
+He was placed on the reserve/COVID-19 list by the team on December 26, and activated on December 31.
+Hodge was placed back on the COVID-19 list on January 5, 2021, and activated on January 14.
 Hodge finished the season with 11 receptions for 180 yards on 17 targets in nine games played.

-The Browns placed a restricted free agent tender on Hodge on March 15, 2021, which he signed on May 26, 2021.
-Hodge was waived by the Browns on August 31, 2021.
+The Browns placed a restricted free agent tender on Hodge on March 16, 2021, which he signed on May 26.
+Hodge was waived by the Browns on August 31.

 Detroit Lions

 Hodge was claimed off waivers by the Detroit Lions on September 1, 2021.
+He made 16 appearances (one start) for Detroit, recording 13 receptions for 157 yards.

 Atlanta Falcons

 On March 25, 2022, Hodge signed with the Atlanta Falcons.
 He played in all 17 games for Atlanta, recording 13 receptions for 202 yards and one touchdown.

 On April 11, 2023, Hodge re-signed with the Falcons on a one-year contract.
 He once again appeared in all 17 games for the Falcons, logging 14 receptions for 232 scoreless yards.

 On March 14, 2024, Hodge re-signed with the Falcons again on a one-year deal.
 In Week 5 against the Tampa Bay Buccaneers, Hodge scored the game-winning 45 yard receiving touchdown in a 36–30 overtime win.
 In a Week 15 win over the Raiders, Hodge blocked a punt and tipped another, earning him NFC Special Teams Player of the Week.
 Appearing in all 17 games, registering seven receptions for 131 yards and one touchdown.
 Hodge was named the NFC Special Teamer for the Pro Bowl at the end of the 2024 season, the first of his career.

 On March 17, 2025, Hodge once more re-signed with Atlanta on a two-year, $6 million contract.
+He made 12 appearances (one start) for the Falcons, posting three receptions for 31 scoreless yards.
+On December 19, Hodge was placed on season-ending injured reserve due to a shoulder injury.

+On March 9, 2026, Hodge was released by the Falcons.

+San Francisco 49ers

+On August 5, 2026, Hodge signed with the San Francisco 49ers on a one-year contract.
+He was released on August 30 and re-signed to the practice squad the next day.
+On September 10, Hodge was elevated to the active roster for the game against the Los Angeles Rams.
+On September 16, he was promoted to the active roster.